pawel-czyz/pt-jax/README.md

 Parallel tempering is a Markov chain Monte Carlo scheme, designed to sample from complex distributions (e.g., multimodal), for which the standard MCMC samplers may only pseudo-converge.

 **Note:** This repository serves *only as a proof of concept* and hosts [a slightly refactored version of the code from this blog post](https://pawel-czyz.github.io/posts/non-reversible-parallel-tempering.html).
 The goal is to have parallel tempering [supported directly in BlackJAX](https://github.com/blackjax-devs/blackjax/issues/740).
-However, due to other obligations, I cannot work on this refactoring it before Summer 2025 and before this refactoring happens, perhaps this implementation may be useful.
+However, due to other obligations, I cannot work on finishing the PR until Summer 2025.
+Hence, before the refactored implementation is added to BlackJAX, perhaps this interim implementation may be useful.
 After parallel tempering is implemented in BlackJAX, this repository will become read-only.

 ## Installation